-- 1. the effective date of the change, if you are: - in active employment; - on a temporary layoff; - on leave of absence; or - working reduced hours, for reasons other than disability. - 2. the date Prudential approves your application, if evidence of insurability is required; or - 3. the date you return to active employment, if you are not in active employment due to injury or sickness.
+- 1. the effective date of the change, if you are:

+- in active employment;

+- on a temporary layoff;

+- on leave of absence; or

+- working reduced hours, for reasons other than disability. - the date you return to active employment, if you are not in active employment due to injury or sickness.

+An increase in your long term disability coverage may be subject to a pre-existing condition limitation as described in the plan.
 Any decrease in coverage will take effect immediately upon the effective date of the change.
 Neither an increase nor a decrease in coverage will affect a payable claim that occurs prior to the increase or decrease.